tinify/wordpress-plugin/readme.txt

 = Q: How do I switch to a paid account? =
 A: You can upgrade to a paid account by adding your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api).
 Additional compressions above 500 will then be charged at the end of each month as a one-time fee.

+= Q: Does converting to AVIF or WebP use more credits? =
+A: When the conversion feature is enabled (to convert images to AVIF or WebP), each image will use double the number of credits: one for compression and one for format conversion.

 == Changelog ==
 = 3.6.0 =